MGHollander/zsh-dotfiles/docs/LARAVEL-VALET.md

 sendmail_path = /usr/local/bin/MailHog sendmail test@test
 ```

-You need to repeat these steps every time you switch to a PHP version you have not been using before.
+**Note:** You need to repeat these steps every time you switch to a PHP version you have not been using before.
+You might also need to reconfigure after re-installing/updating a PHP version.

 Finally run `valet restart` to activate the